Compressed Sensing: A Discrete Optimization Approach: Computational Results

 \item Algorithm \ref{alg:BNB} marginally outperforms the benchmark methods on accuracy with the exception of the first two parameter configurations ($n=100$ and $n=200$, see Table \ref{tbl:N_acc}).
 The accuracy of all methods tends to trend upwards with increasing $n$.

 \item The TPR and TNR of all methods are roughly comparable across these experiments.
-The TPR of all methods decreases while the TNR increases as the number of features $n$ is increased.
+The TPR of all methods decreases while the TNR increases as the number of features $n$ is increased. { The sharp drop off in the TPR of all methods as $n$ increases from $100$ to $400$ is consistent with the number of features selected by each method increasing sharply as $n$ increases from $100$ to $400$.
+The latter results in the denominator used in the TPR computation to grow sharply which produces the observed behavior.}

 \end{enumerate}